Student loan debt: Here’s how much residents in each state owe - NewsBreak

 The Biden administration has indicated that they intended to move forward with forgiving at least a portion of federal student loans .
 Late last month, President Joe Biden confirmed that while he “is not considering $50,000” in forgiveness per borrower, he is “considering dealing with some debt reduction.”

-Student loan forgiveness in any form would undoubtedly impact borrowers, but especially those living in certain states.Who pays for student loan forgiveness?
+Student loan forgiveness in any form would undoubtedly impact borrowers, but especially those living in certain states.Biden considering income stipulations on student loan cancellation: report

 Reviewing data from the Federal Student Aid office , the Education Data Initiative found which states have the highest amount of federal student loan debt and the average debt per borrower in each.